NateJL/qa-interview/README.md

 From there you can install seleniumbase with pip: ```pip install seleniumbase```

-# Fork this project and create a pull request on your own repo and send me the link.
-# Don't spend too much time on this assignment, it's expected to be done within 2 hours.

 # Write test cases for MyTestClass(BaseCase):
 ```
 class MyTestClass(BaseCase):